webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-two.md

 First, we need to add Jest, our testing framework, to the project.

 - [ ] **Install Jest and its dependencies**
+      These are development dependencies, as they aren't needed for the production application.

   ```bash
   npm install --save-dev jest @types/jest ts-jest
   ```

 - [ ] **Configure Jest**
       Create a file named `jest.config.js` in the project root.
+This tells Jest how to handle our TypeScript files.

   ```javascript title="jest.config.js"
   /** @type {import('ts-jest').JestConfigWithTsJest} */